Please see product care information for our products below. We include care cards to keep with bed linen, candles and table linen.

 1. Wash: alone at 40 degrees.
 If you prefer to wash at 60, this is fine but washing at 40 will offer your sheets better longevity.
 We recommend weekly or at least fortnightly laundering for beds slept in every day.

 2. Tumble drying: avoid where possible.
-If you must, tumble dry on a low heat setting.
+If you need to, tumble dry on a low heat setting.

 3. Iron whilst still a little damp.